Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **Home Page**

-The home page contains a hero image of a seaside restaurant and the resturant information at the top of the page.
-This will immediately make it evident to the user, what the purpose of the web site is.
+The home page contains a hero image of a seaside restaurant and the restaurant information at the top of the page.
+This will immediately make it evident to the user, what the purpose of the website is.

 Under the information section are two buttons, 'Make a booking' and 'View Menus'.
 These buttons will allow the user a quick way to the respective pages if they wish to make a booking or view the restaurants active menus.